Starlink Review 2026: Is It Worth It for Travelers?

 The Roam plan covers 70+ countries across North America, South America, Europe, Australia, New Zealand, Japan, and parts of Africa and the Middle East.
 Notable gaps include China, Russia, India, and most of central Africa.

 - Portugal (Algarve coast): Performed beautifully.
-Some of our best European speeds (145 Mbps peak).
+Some of my best European speeds (145 Mbps peak).
 Coverage was seamless from Lisbon to the southern coast.

 - Spain (drove through): Connected automatically when crossing from Portugal.
 Brief 2-minute re-acquisition, then stable.